Albert Field: Senator

 On 30 June 1975, Bertie Milliner, a Queensland ALP Senator, died suddenly.
 It had long been a tradition that when a casual vacancy occurred in the Senate, the relevant political party would nominate the replacement to the state premier, and the state parliament would formally appoint that person as the new senator.
 Following the usual practice, the Labor Party nominated only one person, Mal Colston, to replace Milliner.
 Country Party Premier Joh Bjelke-Petersen asked for a list of three names from which he would choose the replacement; he was possibly relying on a 1962 precedent, when his predecessor, Frank Nicklin, had also required such a list of names.
 The Labor Party refused to provide a list and insisted on Colston being appointed.

 Although Field had long Labor Party and union connections, he was not an active politician and had never before sought to become one.
 Nevertheless, he made himself known to the Premier's office and offered his services.
 Although he would be technically a Labor senator, Field vowed never to vote for the Whitlam government.
-He was conservative and religious and was openly critical of what he saw as a range of "immoral" policies being advanced by Whitlam and his government.
+He was conservative and religious and was openly critical of what he saw as a range of immoral policies being advanced by Whitlam and his government.
+Prior to taking his seat in the Senate, Field expressed some of his personal views which included his belief that postage stamps were too expensive, and that he was against pornography and homosexuality.
 That was precisely the sort of person wanted by Bjelke-Petersen, who responded by nominating Field in the Parliament of Queensland as the new senator.